COVID-19 Response: Visitor Restrictions

 We are an organization known for safety, and we take that responsibility

 very seriously.
-As our response to COVID-19 continues to evolve, we will
+As our response to COVID-19 evolves, we will continue

-and the State of Wisconsin, Fair View and Crest View nursing & rehabilitation
+Visitors are welcome to both Fair View and Crest View nursing and rehabilitation

-ways that you can communicate with them.
+can communicate with your loved ones.
 Send an

 eCard, use FaceTime or other mobile media to contact your resident, or send